netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to the Path Aware Networking Research Group for the discussion and feedback.
-Specifically we would like to thank Kevin Meynell and Nicola Rustignoli from the Scion Association for their valuable input on many iterations of this document.
+Thanks to the Path Aware Networking Research Group for discussion and feedback.
+Specifically, we would like to thank Kevin Meynell and Nicola Rustignoli from the Scion Association for their valuable input on many iterations of this document.